sygmaprotocol/sygma-sdk/examples/substrate-to-evm-fungible-transfer/README.md

 The example will use `@polkadot/keyring` in conjuction with the sygma-sdk to create a transfer from `Roccoco Phala` to `Goerli`.

-Replace the placeholder values in the script with your own Substrate wallet mnemonic and destination EVM address.
+Replace the placeholder values in the `.env` file with your own Substrate wallet mnemonic, and your own destination EVM address within the script.

 ## Script Functionality